SimonHoiberg/tslint-config-silind/README.md

 If you already have a `tslint.json` file in your project, make sure to add `tslint-config-silind` under `extends`.

 ## Configuration preset
 `tslint-config-silind` comes pre-configured with the following rules.
-These can be overridden in `tslint.json` under `rules`.
+These can of course be overridden in `tslint.json` under `rules`.

 ```js
 rules: {